 - 1 pinch salt

-- 1 tbsp butter approx, to brush pan
+- 1 tablespoon butter approx, to brush pan

-Put the pan in the oven once it has reached temperature and bake for approximately 12 minutes until they are lightly browned and with a little hump in the middle.
+- Put the pan in the oven once it has reached temperature in the lower-middle rack and bake for approximately 12 minutes until they are lightly browned and with a little hump in the middle.

-Allow to cool a minute before turning them (invert) onto a cooling rack, with the pattern side now up.
-Once they are largely cool, gently dust with powdered sugar (optional) and enjoy.
+- Allow to cool a minute before turning them (invert) onto a cooling rack, or just flip them over in the pan.
+The pattern side will now be up.
+Once they are largely cool, gently dust with powdered sugar (icing sugar) - this is optional but typical - and enjoy.
 Best enjoyed when right out the oven, gently warm, though they will keep a day or two but will lose their crisp edge.

 See all the French recipes being shared to celebrate Bastille day: